Simple Tips to help make your home SAFER from criminal activity

 "kick-in" a side door.
 Consider adding additional strength to your door frame.
 Consider adding a "swimming pool

-quick, once an audible alarm has been activated.
+real quick, once an audible alarm has been activated.

 For roll-up garage doors, be sure to cut the handle off of the emergency latch release.
 Some

 criminals have used this handle to their advantage.
+They can gain access to the handle using a simple and common

 Always be sure that any side/front/rear gates are secured with a padlock before dark, and